okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/federated-claims/main/index.md

 2. On the **Entitlements** tab, click **Add Entitlement** and define the entitlement properties:

    * Enter a **Display name** for the entitlement.
 In this example flow, enter **Permission**.
 This is an editable property and for display purposes only.
    * Enter a **Variable name** for the entitlement.
 In this example flow, enter **permission**.
 This is the external representation of the entitlement and isn't editable.
-Use this attribute in your Expression Language (EL) expression when you [configure the entitlement claim for your app](#configure-entitlement-claim-for-the-app).
+Use this attribute in your Expression Language (EL) expression when you [configure an entitlement claim for the app](#configure-an-entitlement-claim-for-the-app).
    * Set the **Entitlement Type (Data Type)**.
 The entitlement can either be a static string (**String**) or a string array (**String Array**).
 In this example flow, select **String Array**.
    * Optional.
 Enter a **Description** of the entitlement.